fire78625/AI_packing/README.md

 The categories of output model: Random Forest(RF), XGBoost(XGB), LightGBM(LGB), Pytorch, stack

+###Training steps:
+(1) Feature generate stage
+    Using .ipynb to generate a file which record the extracted features of binary files.
+First parameter should be filename(without extname) and
 ## Testing phase
 Similarly, each binary executable needs to generate .asm file and .byte file at first.